elsampsa/cutefront/docs/_build/html/_sources/intro.rst.txt

 Features
 --------

-CuteFront is a declarative javascript frontend framework, featuring:
+CuteFront is a semi-declarative javascript frontend framework, featuring:

 - Code structured into clearly separated components (widgets) that communicate through signals and slots
 - No npm package mess or transpiling